 - Average costs without insurance

-- Finding coverage
+- Finding coverage and using supplemental policies

 - How to discount expenses by 1/3 using the tax code